Energy Development and Siting

 About

-Due to rapidly changing energy policy and advancement in renewable energy technologies, the Southeast is increasingly seen as an ideal region for locating wind, solar, and other forms of energy infrastructure.
-Despite the benefits these technologies may bring, without proper planning and siting, they can have adverse impacts on the conservation of natural resources, as well as military readiness.
-Potential habitat destruction and interference with military aviation and radar operations are examples of such impacts that need proactive efforts now to avoid the potential problems that could come.
+Due to rapidly changing energy policy and advancement in renewable energy technologies, the Southeast is increasingly seen as an ideal region for locating wind, solar and other forms of energy infrastructure.
+Despite the benefits these technologies may bring, without proper planning and siting, they can have adverse impacts on military readiness, natural resources, and agricultural working lands.
+Potential habitat destruction and fragmentation of wildlife corridors, conversion of agricultural lands, and interference with military aviation and radar operations are examples of impacts that need proactive efforts now to avoid future potential problems.

 Strategic Objectives

-1. Build diverse partnership of military, natural resources and energy industry stakeholders to raise awareness of challenges and priorities in the region and identify intersecting opportunities.
+1. Build diverse partnership of military, natural resources, and energy industry stakeholders to raise awareness of challenges, share resources and priorities in the region, and identify intersecting opportunities.

-6. Coordinate with the Coastal Resilience and Regional Adaptation work group to identify strategies to address energy resilience in the context of enhancing military installation resilience.
+4. Coordinate with the other SERPPAS work groups to identify strategies for protection of natural resources and military operations and address energy resilience in the context of enhancing military installation resilience.

 Work Group Lead